trinitymiller/Fish-Market-Model/README.md

 # Fish-Market-Model
-You can view the HTML output by clicking [here](https://github.com/trinitymiller/Fish-Market-Model/blob/main/Summary.pdf).
+You can view the summary and findings by clicking [here](https://github.com/trinitymiller/Fish-Market-Model/blob/main/Summary.pdf).